oslabs-beta/xkite/README.md

 <details><summary><b>Disconnecting from xkite</b></summary>

-Users can spin down their Docker containers once you're done monitoring and testing your configuration!
+Users can spin down their Docker containers once they're done monitoring and testing their configuration.
 Here are the following steps to do so:

 1. Navigate back to the "Create Data Pipeline" tab
 2. Click the "Disconnect" button